 Yes, even right now when your hair is a hot mess and there’s crap all over living room floor; YOU are still the funny, creative, wild and ambitious person that you were before the kids showed up.
 You might not always feel that way (newborn infants and surly teens especially have a way of sucking the fun out of you) but you’re still YOU!
 Don’t ever forget that.
 Commit now to making time to do things that remind you of who you really are.
-(I have a free e-course that will help you do just this!
-You can sign up here.)

 2. Take time off.
 Yeah, I KNOW this is easier said than done.
-But if you had a friend who spent 24/7 at her job, worshiped her employees and wiped their behinds, you’d be worried – right?
+But if you had a friend who spent 24/7 at her job, worshipped her employees and wiped their butts, you’d be worried – right?
 Of course I jest, but never taking a break from our children can be really detrimental: to our mental health, our marriages and our sense of self-worth.
 If you regularly get time away from your kids already (i.e. they’re all in school or you work out of the home full time) you might need less “time off” than some moms, but we all need it.
 Do yourself a favor and schedule it!

 3. Recognize that it’s OK to dislike parts of the job.
 I talk a lot about this concept in this post about wanting to quit being a mom.
 The fact is, kids are often sassy, dinner sometimes burns and we occasionally wonder why we even chose this life.
 You are NOT a bad person for thinking this.
 It’s a JOB.
 And a hard one.